-Faafoi foreshadows conduct licensing regime for financial institutions
+Finance firms face fine of up to $5m for conduct breaches

+Banks, insurers and non-bank deposit takers could face a fine of up to $5 million for serious conduct breaches under a new regime announced by the government.

-The government is planning to introduce a conduct licensing regime governing banks, insurers and non-bank deposit takers which will be administered by the Financial Markets Authority.
+The government announced today it is planning to introduce a conduct licensing regime governing financial institutions which will be administered by the Financial Markets Authority.

 Commerce and Consumer Affairs Minister Kris Faafoi says customers can expect fairer treatment under the new regime from financial services providers.